TVPPA Membership

 http://www.chelco.com

-CHELCO is a not-for-profit electric distribution cooperative employing more than 150 people and serving more than 50,000 accounts in Walton, Okaloosa, Holmes and Santa Rosa counties in the panhandle of Florida.
+Choctawhatchee Electric Cooperative, Inc. (CHELCO) is a MEMBER-OWNED, not-for-profit electric distribution cooperative employing more than 170 people and serving more than 62,000 accounts in Walton, Okaloosa, Holmes, and Santa Rosa counties in the panhandle of Florida.
+The cooperative owns and maintains over 4,300 miles of line, including those on Eglin Air Force Base.
+CHELCO is a distribution cooperative that exclusively purchases its energy from PowerSouth Energy Cooperative.

 City of Alachua